 The Yamaha DX7 is the best-selling synthesizer of all time and the instrument that brought FM synthesis to the mainstream.
 Released in 1983, its six-operator FM engine produced the iconic electric pianos, basses, bells, and pads that defined the sound of the 80s across pop, jazz, and film scores.
 Retromulator emulates the DX7 at the hardware level using VDX7 — reproducing the Hitachi HD6303R sub-CPU, Yamaha YM21280 EGS (Envelope Generator), and YM21290 OPS (Operator) chip set that made the original instrument possible.

-| Synthesizer | ROM File | Size | Notes |
+| Hardware Core | ROM File | Size | Notes |

 |---|---|---|---|